Primary

 Hold dumbbells with palms facing each other (neutral grip) and curl them up together or alternating.
 Keep your wrists locked straight throughout—no rotation.
 Squeeze the brachioradialis at the top by focusing on the outer forearm contraction.

-Want Hammer Curl (forearm focus) in your program?
+See where Hammer Curl (forearm focus) fits in your weekly plan

 Stand with feet shoulder-width apart holding dumbbells at your sides with neutral grip (palms facing each other).